stellasia/stellasia.github.io/_posts/2018-11-01-building-a-neighbour-matrix-with-python.md

 ![Selected neighbours for test point 0](/img/posts/neighbours_matrix_selected_0.png){:width="50%"}

 Ok so neighbours finding seems to work as expected!
-Let's know see how to convert the `indices` array into a full usable matrix, that for our purpose should look like:
+Let's now see how to convert the `indices` array into a full usable matrix, that for our purpose should look like:

       1  1  1  0  0  0  0  0  0  0  0  0
       0  0  0  1  1  1  0  0  0  0  0  0